-Simple, sweet and salty side dish that’s perfect for any dinner gathering.
+Roasted Sweet Potatoes are simple, sweet, salty, and always satisfying!
 These roasted sweet potatoes are baked with maple syrup and bacon grease and then mixed with crispy bacon.
 You can make this recipe for your upcoming holiday feast or as part of a casual weeknight dinner.

 Roasted Sweet Potatoes